 A water-bottle for the bus, smartphone charge, etc. are all good to have.
 Depending on space, we may allow some coolers so you can buy beer to bring home while keeping it cold.

 What Kind Of Accommodations Can I Expect and How Is Pairing Done?

-Hotels will be chosen for a mix of availability, number of stars, and customer ratings.
-We'll generally aim for reliable brand name hotels such as Best Western, Holiday Inn, etc. where cleanliness and ammenity levels are predictable.
+You will be responsible for booking your own accommodations unless otherwise stated.
+We will block a series of rooms in the city/town we are staying in and provide you with reservation details.
+Hotel blocks will be chosen for a mix of availability, number of stars, and customer ratings.
+We'll generally aim for reliable brand name hotels such as Best Western, Holiday Inn, etc. where cleanliness and amenity levels are predictable.

-Should you prefer to book you own accommodations, let us know and we'll adjust your tour pricing.
-You will however, have to provide your own transport to and from the tour hotel.
+Should you stay elsewhere from the tour, you will have to provide your own transport to and from the tour hotel.

 What Does a Typical Overnight Tour Look Like?